BRC

 When was it founded?

-The Women’s Super League was established in 2010 and the first matches were held the following year.
+The Women’s Super League was established in 2010, but it wasn’t until 2011 when the first matches kicked off.
 It replaced the Women’s Premier League National Division and turned the usual European football schedule on its head by playing March through October, right through the summer.

 However, in 2017, it changed tact, reverting to a soccer season we’re more used to, playing from September through until May.